kcastlet/UT-Data-Analytics/README.md

-# UT-Data-Analytics

-Pandas Analysis of Video Game Purchases
+#Pandas Analysis of Video Game Purchases

 Of the 1163 active players, the vast majority are male (84%).
 Proportion of female players comprises small minority (14%).